mintary/comp-250-prep/Session1.md

 <details>
     <summary>Hint 1</summary>
     Use a different pointer for each of the arrays.
+On a piece of paper, try drawing out the arrays.
+How would you move the pointers, as a human?
 </details>

 <details>